-Mr. Towns currently receives an amount of \$16,667 per month pursuant to an employment agreement dated for reference January 1, 2012, as amended by an agreement dated effective July 1, 2015 entered into by the Company and Mr. Towns (these agreements are collectively referred to as the "Towns' Employment Agreement"), pursuant to which Mr. Towns provides his services as the Chief Financial Officer of the Company.
-Pursuant to the Towns' Employment Agreement, it was agreed that Mr. Towns would be paid \$16,667 per month (the "Standard Fee") for providing his services to the Company, however the Towns' Employment Agreement also provides that Mr. Towns and the Company agree to temporarily reduce the Standard Fee to \$14,583 per month in order to allow Mr. Towns to provide services to Bearing Resources Ltd. ("Bearing") as its Chief Financial Officer.
-Upon the earlier of the termination of Mr. Towns' role as Chief Financial Officer of Bearing or mutual consent between the Company and Mr. Towns, the amount payable to Mr. Towns would return to the Standard Fee.
-Effective July 1, 2016 Mr. Towns resigned as Chief Financial Officer and Corporate Secretary of Bearing and in accordance with the terms of the Towns' Employment Agreement, his salary was reinstated at the Standard Fee.
+Mr. Towns received an amount of \$16,667 per month pursuant to an employment agreement dated for reference January 1, 2012, as amended by an agreement dated effective July 1, 2015 entered into by the Company and Mr. Towns (these agreements are collectively referred to as the "Towns' Employment Agreement"), pursuant to which Mr. Towns provided his services as the CFO and Corporate Secretary of the Company.
+Mr. Towns ceased to be the CFO of the Company effective May 1, 2018 and Mr. Towns will cease being the Corporate Secretary of the Company effective May 31, 2018.